 Our unit test generator created 81 parallel unit tests for the eight evaluation programs.
-The programs contained 46 race conditions on correlated variables, of which $H^{Corr}$ found a total of 39 when applied to our generated unit tests.
-We observed that this number of missed data races was caused by the inaccuracy of $\mathbf{H}^{Corr}$ itself: The generated unit tests contained all race conditions on correlated variables but the race detector was not able to detect all of them inside the tests.
-The reason for this behaviour is the detection of computational units which the race detector identified as too short.
-As a result $\mathbf{H}^{Corr}$ missed some correlations between the variables and did not detect the corresponding high-level races.
-Still, HCorr was able to overall detect more race conditions of the programs when analysing the unit tests than analysing each program as a whole.
-From the 46 races $H^{Corr}$ could only detect 31 when applied directly to the programs (instead of the 39 it detected when applied to the generated unit tests).
-We observed that $H^{Corr}$ is generally more precise on small programs.
-In this case, our parallel unit tests for correlated variables even resulted in an increased precision of 11%.
+The programs contained 46 race conditions on correlated variables, of which H^{Corr} found a total of 39 when applied to our generated unit tests.
+We observed that this number of missed data races was caused by the inaccuracy of H^{Corr} itself: The generated unit tests contained all race conditions on correlated variables but the race detector was not able to detect all of them inside the tests.
+The reason for this behavior is the detection of computational units which the race detector identified as too short.
+As a result H^{Corr} missed some correlations between the variables and did not detect the corresponding high-level races.
+Still, H^{Corr} was able to overall detect more race conditions of the programs when analyzing the unit tests than analyzing each program as a whole.
+From the 46 races H^{Corr} could only detect 31 when applied directly to the programs (instead of the 39 it detected when applied to the generated unit tests).